The College Prep Pathway

 - How well did the student do in those courses (i.e. grades/GPA)?
 Click here to learn about how GPA & Class Rank are used in the college admission process.

 - What are the results on national tests (i.e. the SAT test or the ACT, the SAT Subject Tests, and the APs)?
+For the 2020/21 application cycle, many colleges have gone TEST-OPTIONAL.
+Check on the college website.

 - Is the student involved in any kind of extracurricular activities (sports, school government, clubs, church groups, community groups, work)?